 - Upholstered childcare products

-This European Directive states that no product shall be supplied or placed on the market unless that product is safe.
+This Regulation states that no product shall be supplied or placed on the GB market unless that product is safe.

 It is the responsibility of the producer, manufacturer, importer or retailer to show that reasonable steps have been taken to ensure a product is safe when considering not only the intended use but also the foreseeable use of the product itself.

-One means of demonstrating this is to conduct regular product testing to a recognised European, national or international standard or industry specification which contains strength, durability or general safety requirements.
+One means of demonstrating this is to conduct regular product testing to a recognised Designated British, European harmonised, national or international standard or industry specification which contains strength, durability or general safety requirements.